Kevin Maher (writer): Career

 After graduating, Maher moved to London, England, in 1994, to focus on journalism.
 Before starting his career as a film critic, he worked as a waiter for several years.
 He wrote for The Face and Time Out before joining The Times.
 He took a year off in 2001 after having his first child and in 2002, he first approached The Times to write for it.
 He joined the newspaper in 2004.
 Since then, he has been writing reviews and weekly columns for it.
 He has interviewed directors including Spike Lee, Martin Scorsese, and Dennis Hopper.

 Maher worked as a researcher on the Channel 4 show Film Night.
 He also conducted an online course in film criticism for The Times.

 Writing style

 Maher believes that being true to oneself is an important trait for all young writers.
 In interviews, he has stated that he avoids writing reviews based on discussions with his peer critics, believing they should be written exclusively from one's own perspective.
-His reviews are often contrary to critical consensus.
+His reviews are often contrary to critical consensus, with an analysis of all his film reviews from 2020 to 2025 as collated by Rotten Tomatoes showing the average score of films given 0/5 by Maher being 83%.
+His other star ratings did however track with the consensus, with one-star films scoring 51%, two-stars 66%, three stars 79%, four stars 84%, and five stars 89%.